 3. Information system adapters within the ecosystem

-To get information exchanged between two separate IT systems they must be integrated using an appropriate IT adapter.
+To get information exchanged between two separate IT systems they must be integrated using an appropriate IT adapter (API).
 The adapter initiates the data transfers from the source system to the target system and converts the data content formats as needed.
 In traditional one-to-one partnership, the companies involved must agree the data exchange related business processes and data model conversion practices in advance.
 However, this point-to-point solution is always costly to establish and maintain.

 Information mapping and adapters are familiar technologies for all IT experts in every company and systems integration is never ending work for them.
 However, it is not always clear, how this integration should be optimized – especially in cases where more than two parties are involved.
 In traditional environment, connecting to a network of companies may be technologically challenging and financially costly.
 Furthermore, it may be too slow for emerging business environment changes.
 That’s why integration is not just a question of technology but agility and profound business judgment.